Dr. Jillian Lampert is the Chief Strategy Officer of Accanto Health, the parent company of The Emily Program and Veritas Collaborative.

-Dr. Lampert is The Emily Program’s Chief Strategy Officer.
-Additionally, Dr. Lampert is Co-Founder and President of the Residential Eating Disorders Consortium (REDC), an organization whose main goal is to ensure access to care and elevate standards of practice across treatment programs by working collaboratively to address issues that impact the eating disorder treatment community.
-She is also Treasurer of the Eating Disorders Coalition, a DC-based national organization for eating disorders policy and advocacy and past president and current Board Member of The Emily Program Foundation, a Minnesota based organization promoting eating disorder education and advocacy.
+Additionally, Dr. Lampert is Co-Founder and President of the REDC, the national consortium representing eating disorders care focused on treatment standards, best practices, access to care, and collaborative research.
+She is also Treasurer of the Eating Disorders Coalition, a DC-based national organization for eating disorders policy and advocacy, and a Board Member of WithAll, a Minnesota-based organization that empowers eating disorder prevention and strengthens support for recovery.
 She holds an adjunct graduate faculty position in the Department of Food Science and Nutrition at the University of Minnesota.

 Dr. Lampert completed her doctorate degree in Nutrition and Epidemiology and Master of Public Health degree in Public Health Nutrition at the University of Minnesota.
 She earned a Master of Science degree in Nutrition at the University of Vermont and completed her dietetic internship at the University of Minnesota Hospital and Clinics.
 She has an expansive range of policy, clinical, research, education, teaching, and program development experience in the area of eating disorders.

-One of her primary goals in life is to have her fourteen-year-old daughter grow up loving her body and herself.
+One of her primary goals in life is to have the kids in her house (and everywhere!) have confident, loving relationships with their bodies and themselves.